13 Pantry Staples That are Cheaper (and Tastier) to Make at Home

 Mash all ingredients together or run them through a food processor, form into patties and cook in a hot skillet with a little oil until crispy on each side.
 Yum!
 Even meat eaters will appreciate the flavor of these tasty burgers.

 A basic tomato sauce should be something everyone knows how to throw together.
 Not only will it impress your guests, but you can also customize it to your liking depending on what meal you’re making.
-Here’s a super simple recipe that even a kitchen newb could throw together:
+Here’s a super simple tomato sauce recipe that even a kitchen newb could throw together:

 - 1 can chopped roasted tomatoes (or you can roast your own)